The altar, inside Temple Church

 The turreted roof has been remodelled many times over the centuries, and is not how it looked originally.

-If you enjoy this then try: Charterhouse (walk it in 16 mins or catch a train from Temple to Charterhouse); Inns of Court (you can walk it in 6 mins) and Lincoln’s Inn (you can walk it in 6 mins).
+If you enjoy this then try: Charterhouse (walk it in 16 mins or catch a train from Temple to Charterhouse); Inns of Court (you can walk it in 6 mins); Lincoln’s Inn (you can walk it in 6 mins) and St. John’s Gate (walk it in 14 mins or catch a train from Temple to St. John’s Gate).